Construction Accident Attorney

 Workers' compensation insurance covers injuries that occurred while you were on the job, performing your assigned work duties, and employed with the company.
 If you were injured on the job due to negligence on the part of your employer, a co-worker, or even yourself, this is probably the best way to pursue restitution.

 Personal Injury Claim

 If you were hurt in a construction accident, New York's Labor Laws allow injured construction workers to sue the general contractors and landowners.
 Most construction injuries in New York occur because the Industrial Code Rules and Labor Law are ignored.
-If you were hurt because you were not given safe equipment, or because of a dangerous condition on the job site or a dangerous work practice, you may have a lawsuit.
-Our New York construction accident lawyers can get you the compensation you deserve for pain, suffering, disability and loss of earnings.
+If you were hurt because you were not given safe equipment, because of a dangerous condition, or because of dangerous work practices, you may have a lawsuit.
+Our New York construction accident lawyers can get you the compensation you deserve for pain, suffering, disability, and loss of earnings.

 Ready to Learn More about Your Options?